A RPG system to create any custom tabletop rpg gaming experience you can imagine!

 Most of the Atomic RPG System game rules will be explained in other specific sections.
 However, situations that don’t quite fit or are GM-specific and not player character-specific may be mentioned here.

-Bonuses and Penalties – A GM’s Best Friend
+GM Bonuses and Penalties

 This is considered a GM Modifier specifically, so it will stack with everything.